 Bihar Chief Minister Mr. Nitish Kumar laid the foundation for a Rs.
 1,600 crore (US$ 191 million) cement grinding unit by Ambuja Concrete in Nawada.
 The 6 MTPA project will create 250 direct and 1,000 indirect jobs, with the first phase expected by December 2025.

-Dalmia Cement (Bharat) is planning to invest US$ 560 million following the signing of a memorandum of understanding (MoU) with the Assam government on the construction of a new cement plant in the state.
+Dalmia Cement (Bharat) is planning to invest US$ 560 million following the signing of a memorandum of understanding (MoU) with the Assam government on the construction of a new cement plant in.

 In October 2021, Prime Minister, Mr. Narendra Modi, launched the ‘PM Gati Shakti - National Master Plan (NMP)’ for multimodal connectivity.
 Gati Shakti will bring synergy to create a world-class, seamless multimodal transport network in India.
 This will boost the demand for cement in the future.